scrtlabs/enigma-docker-network-deprecated/README.rst

 	GIT_FOLDER_SURFACE=/path/to/your/surface/repo
 	GIT_FOLDER_CONTRACT=/path/to/your/contract/repo

-- Launch the Enigma docker network specifying the *development* mode:
+Launch the Enigma docker network specifying the *development* mode:

-``$ DEVELOP=1 launch_network_terminals.bash``
+``$ DEVELOP=1 ./launch_network_terminals.bash``

-- You can then attach to any container, type Ctrl-C to stop the default running process in that container and get a bash shell.
+You can then attach to any container, type Ctrl-C to stop the default running process in that container and get a bash shell.

+You can spawn additional core+surface pairs by running (where N is the desired total number of pairs, for example N=2 will spawn one additional core+surface pair):

+``$ DEVELOP=1 ./spawn_termainals.bash N``

-- When you are done you can bring down this docker network with:
+When you are done you can bring down this docker network with:

 ``$ docker-compose -f docker-compose.develop.yml down``